 "We’re able to spend a lot of time to find a holistic treatment that works, especially for chronic conditions such as PMS, chronic pelvic pain and endometriosis,” says Laurie Cullen, ND, a Women’s Wellness Care practitioner at Bastyr Center.

-"We focus on more than just one body part,” says Jane Guiltinan, ND, dean of the School of Naturopathic Medicine at Bastyr University.
+"We focus on more than just one body part,” says Jane Guiltinan, ND, retired dean of the School of Naturopathic Medicine at Bastyr University.
 “We try to always look at the whole person to help the patient understand how to be well, stay well and take responsibility for their health and wellness."

 How would a naturopathic doctor treat menopause?